-Breast feeding difficulties have been reported following breast surgery, including breast reduction and augmentation.
-If your surgeon uses an incision around the colored portion surrounding the nipple (periareolar surgical approach), it may further increase the chance of breast feeding difficulties.
+Breast feeding difficulties have been reported following breast surgery, including breast reduction and breast augmentation.
+If your surgeon uses an incision around the colored portion surrounding the nipple (periareolar surgical approach) it may further increase the chance of breast feeding difficulties in the remaining breast.